salesforce/evalon/README.md

 5. Observer notifications deliver new messages as events (`ReceiveEvents`) to observing participants
 6. Event sources receive all traffic and may emit additional events
 7. Simulation ends when any participant signals `[END]` or `max_turns` is reached
-8. The evaluator scores the transcript against per-criterion behavioral checks
+8. The evaluator scores the transcript with **one LLM call per criterion**, then combines weighted scores

 ### Scenario YAML format